Profiling a simulation’s performance

-Since 34.4.0 you can generate a time performance flame graph in a web page to view the time taken by every calculation in a simulation.
+Since 34.4.0 it is possible to generate a time performance flame graph in a web page to view the time taken by every calculation in a simulation.

 Identify a slow simulation

-The easier way to spot a slow simulation is to profile your test suite, as follows:
+The easier way to spot a slow simulation is to profile a test suite, as follows:

 PYTEST_ADDOPTS="$PYTEST_ADDOPTS --durations=10" openfisca test --country-package openfisca_france tests